dotnet/docs-maui/docs/android/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI pages on Android:

-- Disabling transition animations when navigating through pages in a `TabbedPage`.
+- Disabling transition animations when navigating through pages in a <xref:Microsoft.Maui.Controls.TabbedPage>.
 For more information, see [TabbedPage page transition animations on Android](tabbedpage-transition-animations.md).
-- Enabling swiping between pages in a `TabbedPage`.
+- Enabling swiping between pages in a <xref:Microsoft.Maui.Controls.TabbedPage>.
 For more information, see [TabbedPage page swiping on Android](tabbedpage-page-swiping.md).
-- Setting the toolbar placement and color on a `TabbedPage`.
+- Setting the toolbar placement and color on a <xref:Microsoft.Maui.Controls.TabbedPage>.
 For more information, see [TabbedPage toolbar placement on android](tabbedpage-toolbar-placement.md).

 The following platform-specific functionality is provided for the .NET MAUI `Application` class on Android: